GlennPegden2/RetroNetSec/README.md

 Get the your image working in qemu OUTSIDE of docker first (remember change in running docker containers only persist whilst the container is running).
 DoomIPX.txt contains a walk-though of how we built that image.
 Then add it do docker-compose.yml

-# WHILST THIS IS VERY MUCH PRE-ALPHA QUAILTY, PEOPLE ARE WELCOME TO PLAY WITH IT AN CONTRIBUTE
+# WHILST THIS IS VERY MUCH PRE-ALPHA QUAILTY, PEOPLE ARE WELCOME TO PLAY WITH IT AND CONTRIBUTE

 More Info - https://github.com/GlennPegden2/RetroNetSec/wiki